SurveyMonkey: IPO and Rebrand to Momentive (2018-2023)

 In 2021, SurveyMonkey’s parent company rebranded as Momentive, keeping SurveyMonkey as the name of the core product.
 The decision to rebrand was made to reflect a broader focus on experience management and enterprise applications.

-On October 28, 2021, Zendesk announced that it had agreed to acquire MomentiveAI for about $4.1 billion, in an all-stock deal.
-Chief executive Mikkel Svane of Zendesk said of the acquisition, "We have a big overlap in customers.
+On October 28, 2021, Zendesk announced that it had agreed to acquire Momentive for about $4.1 billion, in an all-stock deal.
+Chief executive officer Mikkel Svane of Zendesk said of the acquisition, "We have a big overlap in customers.
 It's incredibly powerful.
 And we believe that it will create a whole new, richer picture of your customers," according to Reuters.
 Although shareholders of Momentive Global Inc. approved the deal, Zendesk's shareholders voted against the acquisition.
 Subsequently the deal was terminated.

 Acquisition and Return to SurveyMonkey Brand (2023-present)

 In March 2023, STG acquired Momentive in a $1.5 billion all-cash transaction.
 Following the acquisition, the company returned to the SurveyMonkey brand to unify the company's portfolio under a single brand, and Eric Johnson was named CEO.